 - Wasted time and product while resetting the mills

-The MayoMill is truly CIP and eliminates all manual cleaning which equates to a huge cost savings in repair parts (especially seals) and increased filler efficiency due to faster line start-ups.
+The MayoMill is truly CIP and eliminates all manual cleaning which equates to huge cost savings in repair parts (especially seals) and increased filler efficiency due to faster line start-ups.

 Creates Stable Emulsions for Fragile Product